VIEW

 GOAL

-* Unify the visual and interaction language across 15 brands and 170 markets without flattening brand equity.
+* Unify visual and interaction language across all 15 brands and 170 markets

 HALEON